Brautigan > Chronology 1950s

 A front page story in the Eugene, Oregon, Register-Guard was the first news of the situation.

-One of the more enduring questions surrounding Brautigan asks why he broke the window.
-As there were then, there have been since several different explanations.
+Why did Brautigan break the window?
 His daughter, Ianthe, said Brautigan told her he broke the window purposefully, in order to be arrested.
 In jail, he thought, he would be given meals.
 He was hungry, a starving writer in Eugene, Oregon (Ianthe Brautigan 155, 162).
+See Obituaries-Memoirs-Tributes > Memoirs > Ianthe.

 These explanations speak to a larger story.
 Brautigan was a starving writer, literally and figuratively.
 He lived alone in a boarding house.
 He was a loner, belonged to no clubs or social groups, and had few friends.
 He worked at odd jobs to earn a meager existence.
 Money was tight.
 He often could not afford to buy enough food.
 Still, he stuck with his dream of becoming a writer.